dabawir/dotfiles/README.md

 # dotfiles
-my own dotfiles for backup (espeacially for nixos)
+my own dotfiles for everyone who want something to make their desktop more ugly